 3. Now click on "Connect a new account..." and search for "Method CRM"

-4. Use your credentials to connect your Method:CRM account to Zapier.
+4. Use your credentials to connect your Method account to Zapier.

 5. Once that's done you can start creating an automation!
 Use a pre-made Zap or create your own with the Zap Editor.
 Creating a Zap requires no coding knowledge and you'll be walked step-by-step through the setup.

 6. Need inspiration?
-See everything that's possible with Method:CRM and Zapier.
+See everything that's possible with Method and Zapier.

 How does Zapier Work?

 Zapier allows you to set up tasks, or “zaps”.
-A zap can, for example, automatically create an Outlook calendar entry whenever an activity is created in Method:CRM.
+A zap can, for example, automatically create an Outlook calendar entry whenever an activity is created in Method.

 Zapier works on a trigger event → action structure.
-In other words, Zapier waits until a specific event happens (like a new activity was created in Method:CRM) and when that event triggers it executes one or more actions (like creating a calendar entry in Outlook).
+In other words, Zapier waits until a specific event happens and that event triggers an action (or more than one) to execute (like sending an email in Outlook).

-Method:CRM can be used as both the trigger and the action.
+Method can be used either as the trigger or the action.
 In other words:

-In Zapier, you can create a zap which is triggered by Method:CRM.
-Here are the ways Method:CRM can trigger a zap:
+In Zapier, you can create a zap which is triggered by Method.
+Here are the ways Method can trigger a zap:

-• When a New Lead, or Customer is added.
+• When a New Lead, Customer, or Vendor is added.

 • When a New Activity is added.